AlexanderWyss/discord-bot-node/README.md

 # Discord Music Bot with Webinterface

+Node.js 12.0.0 or newer is required.

 Build the server first then the client.
 ```
 > npm install
 > npm run build --prod